 Once all information is received from the provider, if Contractor cannot make a decision, the three (3) calendar day and/or two (2) business day period may be extended up to fourteen (14) additional calendar days upon request of the Member or the Provider to Contractor, or if Contractor requests an extension from the Division.
 The extension request to the Division applies only after Contractor has received all necessary medical information to render a decision and Contractor requires additional calendar days to make a decision.
 The extension request must justify to the Division a need for additional information and explain how the extension is in the Member's best interest.
 Any such request is subject to prior approval by the Division.
-Contractor must provide to the Division the reason(s) justifying the additional calendar days needed to render a decision.
-The Division will evaluate Contractor's extension request and notify Contractor of decision within three (3) calendar days and/or two (2) business days of receiving Contractor's request for extension.
+Contractor must provide to the Division the reason(s) justifying the additional calendar days needed to render a decision within three (3) calendar days and/or two (2) business days of receiving Contractor's request for extension.